yashin5/manga_ex_cli/README.md

 That project aims to turn a little more easy to download the mangas that you desire.
 It's hard to find complete volumes for download and it's really annoying when the place you like to read or download manga is full of ads(usually they ask you to disable the AD block).

+### Available Languages
+- EN
+- PT-BR

+### Available Providers
+- Mangahost - PT-BR
+- Mangakakalot - EN

-In a near future we will have more providers and more languages available.
+**In a near future we will have more providers and more languages available.**
 ![Peek 2022-04-30 17-47](https://user-images.githubusercontent.com/31665100/166122157-46de8ded-e221-4f3a-97aa-4a34e4fd22f5.gif)